SNGPL Disconnects 654 Meters On Gas Theft - UrduPoint

 SNGPL Disconnects 654 Meters On Gas Theft

-LAHORE, (UrduPoint / Pakistan Point News - 26th Apr, 2024) Sui Northern Gas Pipelines Limited (SNGPL) during its ongoing crackdown against gas theft disconnected 654 connections in Punjab,KPK and Islamabad,here on Friday..
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd May, 2024) Sui Northern Gas Pipelines Limited (SNGPL) during its ongoing crackdown against gas theft disconnected 654 connections in Punjab,KPK and Islamabad.

 According to a spokesman,SNGPL teams disconnected 92 connections in Peshawar and Mardan, with fines amounting 30 million imposed.

-Similarly,in Lahore and Faisalabad,six gas connections were disconnected and fines amounting to PKR 1.5 million were imposed.
+Similarly,in Lahore and Faisalabad,six gas connections were disconnected and fines amounting to Rs 1.5 million were imposed.

 Authorities in Sahiwal and Multan disconnected 14 gas connections,while in Sheikhupura and Bahawalpur,542 gas connections were disconnected.

-Moreover,fines totaling PKR 18.6 million were imposed, with 19 FIRs registered against offenders.
+Moreover,fines totaling Rs.
+18.6 million were imposed, with 19 FIRs registered against offenders.

-The company also imposed fine worth PKR 218 Million on illegal gas usage by the consumers.
+The company also imposed fine worth Rs.
+218 Million on illegal gas usage by the consumers.

 Recent Stories